muhacheff/NaiveBayesianClassifier-of-spam-mails/README.md

 ### Main description
 The code implements a simple mails classification system based on a Bayesian approach.
 The main steps include:
 - Preprocessing of text (removing numbers, reducing to lowercase, lemmatization)
-- Training of the model by calculating the frequencies of words in two categories ("spam" and "ham")
+- Training of the model by calculating the frequencies of words in two categories ("spam" and "not spam")
 - Classification of new letters based on calculated probabilities

 ### List of used libraries